R-1 Visa – Religious Worker Visa in USA

 A minister who wants to come to the U.S. for a short time can usually get a visitor (B) visa.
 They need to be paid by their own religious group located outside of the U.S.

 Visa applications from some countries are denied more often than others.
 These countries are called “high denial countries.”
-To see a list based on 2017, click here.
 If you are applying from a high denial country, you might want to apply for a different religious worker visa.

 An R-1 visa is for religious workers who will only be in the U.S. temporarily.
 There are standards that the worker and the organization have to meet: